-I have nine years of professional reporting experience.
-Here is a collection of some of my reporting work, including straight news coverage, human interest stories, interviews, and profile pieces.
+I have several years of professional reporting experience.
+Here is a collection of some of my reporting work, including news coverage, human interest stories, interviews, and profile pieces.

 The Washington Post